-- Node \equiv neuron, edge \equiv synapse. - Reconstructing connectomes in this manner is computationally demanding, time-consuming, and labor intensive. - ► One mm3 of rat cortex imaged at nanometre resolution: 2PB of data. - ightharpoonup A complete atlas of rat cortex (vol pprox 500 $\mathrm{mm^3}$): 1 EB (1000 PB). - ▶ A complete human cortex will require about 1000 EB. - ▶ Reconstructing nervous system of C. elegans took over 10 years (White et al., 1986).
+- Node \equiv neuron, edge \equiv synapse. - Reconstructing connectomes in this manner is computationally demanding, time-consuming, and labor intensive. - One cubic millimeter of rat cortex imaged with a resolution of a few nanometers will create 2PB of data. - A complete atlas of rat cortex (vol ≈ 500 cubic mm) will require around 1 EB (1000 PB). - ▶ A complete human cortex will require about 1000 EB. - ▶ Reconstructing nervous system of C. elegans took over 10 years (White et al., 1986). - State-of-the art acquisition methods require 800 h to reconstruct 1 cubic mm of neural tissue. - One machine will require over a decade to scan the mouse brain in its entirety.